telonyan/MUTR_status_board/README.md

 # MUTR_status_board
-A status board for the Maryland University Training Reactor.
+A status board for the Maryland University Training Reactor

 ## Getting Started
 You will need to be able to run conda and git.